Abhishek-172/Netflix-GPT/README.md

 - Lets create a Browse Page
 - Create a MainContainer, Secondary Container and then provide it in Browse Page
 - 1. Header / Main Container / Secondary Container
+- Work with TMDB APIs Get the Data Create Custom Hooks and get the data from those API.
+Feed that data to stor and from store use that data in our components and showcase the data.

+- GPT Search Feature

 # Features: